 What Is Beach Wedding Attire?

-“Beach wedding attire is the same as any other wedding where you dress according to the formality of the event, but unlike a normal celebration, there are some small changes to accessories and fabrics that will make you much more comfortable,” says Sweet Peach Planning owner Megan Papageorge.
+To learn more about beach wedding attire and how to pick the perfect outfit for the occasion, we consulted wedding planners Megan Papageorge and Pamela Spence.
+“Beach wedding attire is the same as any other wedding where you dress according to the formality of the event, but unlike a normal celebration, there are some small changes to accessories and fabrics that will make you much more comfortable,” offers Papageorge.

 First, do a quick search of the venue to check the level of formality.
 “If the location simply overlooks the beach on a rooftop or patio, then just plan your outfit as usual,” adds Papageorge.
 If, however, the ceremony and/or reception takes place in the sand, you can dress with confidence and adhere to the beachy vibes.